gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     }
     ```
    Let's see what's going on here:
    * First, we make sure that the `data.loading` state property is set to `true`, which we'll use to show a placeholder while data is loading.
-This line won't be executed when the method is called from the constructor, because in this case `data.loading` is already set to `true`; however, we'll need this line later when we learn to update data when a new date range is selected.
+This line won't be executed when the method is called from the constructor, because in this case `data.loading` is already set to `true`; however, we'll need this line later, as we learn to update data when a selected date range changes.
    * Next, we declare `endPoints` &mdash; an object that holds relative paths to the 3 [WooCommerce REST API](http://woocommerce.github.io/woocommerce-rest-api-docs/) endpoints that we'll use to fetch data.
 Since all these endpoints can return more data than we need, we append the [`_fields` query parameter](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_fields) to limit the data fields that are sent to our extension.
    * When URLs for our endpoints are ready, we start requesting them asynchronously using `Promise.all`, which will only let us proceed once responses to all requests have been received and the corresponding promises resolved.
-Note that a request to the `countries` endpoint is only sent if the countries are not yet saved to component state.
+Note that a request to the `countries` endpoint is only sent if countries are not yet saved to component state.
-   * As soon as all promises are resolved, the `prepareData()` method is called to transform data to a format we can use to populate our report.
+   * As soon as all promises are resolved, the `prepareData()` method transforms data to a format we can use to populate our report.
 We'll declare `prepareData()` later.
    * Whatever `prepareData()` returns is put into the component state, and when the state updates, React triggers re-rendering of the component with ready-to-use data.

 4. `fetchData` uses a method, `apiFetch`, from a library that we don't have installed yet.
 To fix this, run the following command in the root directory of our extension: